Chitose Kōkūtai (Chitose Air Group)

 During October 1941, some bombers of this Group were dispatched Truk for reconnaissance of Rabaul.
 A Type 1 Rikko was dispatched to Kwajalein in November to fly reconnaissance over Wake Island.
 When the war broke out, the group attack bombers began bombing Wake Island and continued bombing there until the island was occupied on December 23, 1941.
 After the occupation of Wake Island, the Group again engaged in patrol missions.

-The bomber section was known as the Ohashi Butai for the commanding officer, Captain Fujiro Ohashi.
+The bomber section was known as the "Ohashi Butai" for Commanding Officer (C. O.) Captain Fujiro Ohashi.
 Equipped with 36 G3M2 Rikko (Nell) bombers, organized into four Hiko Chutai / Buntai.
 This unit made a bombing raid against Wake Island during December 1941.

 Early in January 1942, 18 attack bombers (two hiko chutai) were dispatched to Truk to participate in the operations against Rabaul.

 On February 17, the first six A6M2 Zero were flown from Shoho to

 Do you have photos or additional information to add?